 The Current, the student newspaper at the University of Missouri – St. Louis, did its own take on the St. Louis Media Hall of Fame thing.
 Paul Fey and Walt Jaschek met there, and were back-to-back editors-in-chief of the Current in the 1970s.
 Take a look at the fun article by Kat Riddler:

 A partial playlist, actually.
-Here are four, funny, award-winning radio commercials, a few representative samples of literally thousands written and produced by Paul & Walt Worldwide.
+Here are five, funny, award-winning radio commercials, a few representative samples of literally thousands written and produced by Paul & Walt Worldwide.
 Enjoy.

 “Laugh Catalog” | Funny Radio Commercial for George Schlatter’s Comedy Club

 Our first Clio Award winner, for Best Use of Sound.
 Winner of LOTS more awards, too.
 Created for our good friend and long-time client Mike Mischler and King World, for the brand new and short-lived syndicated show, “George Schlatter’s Comedy Club.”

 Written by Paul Fey & Walt Jaschek.
 Produced and Directed by Paul Fey, Engineered by Bill Schulenburg.
 VO Talent: Peter Jones, Steve Susskind, Bobbi Block, Susan Tolsky, Bill Martin.
 FUN FACTS: Paul was a huge fan of the BBC Radio production of “The Hitchhiker’s Guide to the Galaxy,” and hunted down Peter Jones, the voice of “The Book” in that legendary series.
 Via a 3am telephone session from Paul’s hotel room at the Mondrian, he directed Peter in a London studio.
 Our “laughers” were chosen from dozens and dozens of auditions submitted by multiple LA talent agencies.